jillsanderson/DEWPAT/image-complexity-dev/README.md

 ### DEWPAT Section 3.1.
 Worked Examples

 ### Example 1
+Best to run in master branch but can run in dev branch.

 sRGB images of beetle elytra are in folder beetle_elytra. use the following code to calculate 4 measures of complexity on the images and save the results in beetle_complexity.csv

 python img_complexity.py beetle_elytra --grad_mag --diff_shannon_entropy_patches --global_patch_covar --pwg_bhattacharyya_div >beetle_complexity.csv